 When many of us think of Burgundy, we conjure images of delicious and fabulously rich wines.
 But Burgundy is also the land of the Dukes of Burgundy, whose wealth, patronage of the arts and political power throughout European history rivaled those of the kings and queens of France and England, and they often tilted the balance from one side to the other.

-Our Burgundy tour guide, who speaks English as natural first language, will drive you, in an upscale vehicle, to both worlds, exposing you along the way to the culture and cuisine of one of the most agriculturally rich regions of France; Europe and the world http://paraisobayviews.com/mapsro1.
+Our Burgundy tour guide, who speaks English as natural first language, will drive you, in an upscale vehicle, to both worlds, exposing you along the way to the culture and cuisine of one of the most agriculturally rich regions of France, Europe and the world.

-Finally, the third of our Burgundy tours commence with a drive up through the Cote d’Or wine district (passing by or through Aloxe Corton, Nuits St. Georges, Vosne Romanée, Vougeot, Chambolle Musigny and Gevrey Chambertin) to the city of Dijon where we spend half a day visiting the Palace of the Dukes, strolling through the city’s old quarters, and visiting the Fine Arts Museum.
+Finally, the third day of our Burgundy tours commences with a drive up through the Côte d’Or wine district (passing by or through Aloxe Corton, Nuits St. Georges, Vosne Romanée, Vougeot, Chambolle Musigny and Gevrey Chambertin) to the city of Dijon where we spend half a day visiting the Palace of the Dukes, strolling through the city’s old quarters, and visiting the Fine Arts Museum.

-We then head back towards Paris, stopping en route at the picturesque towns of Sémur en Auxois and Auxerre, the capital of lower Burgundy http://paragoneaa.com/mapsro1.
+We then head back towards Paris, stopping en route at the picturesque towns of Sémur en Auxois and Auxerre, the capital of lower Burgundy.